cisco-intersight/terraform-provider-intersight/website/docs/d/recovery_restore.html.markdown

 page_title: "Intersight: intersight_recovery_restore"
 sidebar_current: "docs-intersight-data-source-recoveryRestore"
 description: |-
+Triggers a restore operation on the target endpoint.
 ---

 # Data Source: intersight_recovery_restore
+Triggers a restore operation on the target endpoint.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `class_id`:(string)"The concrete type of this complex type.
 Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."